-In our latest episode, we explore memory loss.
-What’s normal, what’s not, and when to worry.
-From forgetting keys to wandering, we discuss how to figure out what’s going on and how to get help for the whole family.
+In this episode, we explore memory loss.
+What’s normal, what’s not, and when to worry about your aging parents.
+From forgetting keys to wandering, we discuss how to figure out what’s going on, and how to get help for the whole family.

 Dr. Gary Epstein-Lubow